 But this stone had another property, still stranger.
 After have been rubbed with wool or by fur it is able of attracting thin objects like feathers, leaves and fibers.
-600 years BC the famous Greek philosopher Thales of Miletus called this special property "elektron", from which is derived the latin word "electrocus" meaning "produce from amber by friction", and of course the modern word "electricity".
+By 600 BC, the famous Greek philosopher Thales of Miletus called this special property "elektron", from which is derived the latin word "electrocus" meaning " produce from amber by friction", and of course the modern word "electricity".
 In fact the amber is able of storing electricity and to produce discharges of static.

 However, we had to wait the years 1800s and the works of Michael Faraday to discover the true relationship existing between electricity and magnetism.
-But his works were not associated to mathematic development.
-So, in 1873 the Scotsman James Clerk Maxwell whose picture is displayed at right, "redesigned" these concepts in mathematical form and invented the electromagnetic waves.
-Today, Maxwell's equations are always used to calculate characteristics of waves that they propagate in a tube receiver or a satellite antenna.
+But his works were not associated to mathematic developments.
+So, in 1873 the Scotsman James Clerk Maxwell "redesigned" these concepts in mathematical form and invented the electromagnetic waves.
+Today, Maxwell's equations are always used to calculate characteristics of waves that they propagate in a tube receiver or a satellite antenna among other applications.

 Maxwell created the fundamental concept of "field", giving up the one of electric fluids in ether.
-"The field told he, creates a canvas across all the sky".
+"The field" told he, "creates a canvas across all the sky".
 This property allows Maxwell to predict the existence of (electromagnetic) waves.
-Outside the field the force has no effect.
-This is for this reason that outside the electromagnetic field of a broadcasting station, we cannot hear at all its emissions.
+Outside the field, the force has no effect.
+It is for this reason that outside the electromagnetic field of a broadcasting station, we cannot capture its emissions.

 1844 : Samuel Morse invents the telegraphy

 Between 1835 and 1836 Morse invented a first code made of numbers associated to a dictionnary to use with a key to fasten communications.
 The message was recorded on a long moving strip of paper.
-To the operator's skills to decode and interpret the code in real time, and to transcribe it into numbers and letters as he heard it.
-But this is not the Morse code yet but rather a telegraph code that requested a dictionnary to code words.
+To the operator's skills to decode and interpret the message in real time, and to transcribe it into numbers and letters as he heard it.
+But it was not the Morse code yet but rather a telegraph code that requested a dictionnary to code words.

 Recall that the Morse code invented in 1835 is a system of representing letters, numbers and punctuation marks by means of a coded signal sent intermittently like the two samples displayed below demonstrates.
 These pure tones travel much easier than a modulated voice across QRM.
 Even weak signals emitted at 5 W pass through interference or fading, hence the power of this mode of communication.
 The characters sent were associated to abbreviations representing words or full sentenses to fasten communications in limiting the risk of error.

-But as we seen previously, as soon as 1854 the hundreds telegraph companies existing across the USA were charged based on the length of the message sent, and by 1866 Western Union that merged with the American Telegraph Company as well as all european telegraph companies participated also in the expansion of Morse family Fortune.
+But as soon as 1854, the hundreds telegraph companies existing across the USA charged their transmissions based on the length of the message sent.

-Soon, a wired mesh connected cities all together from New Jersey to Florida using the new Morse code.
+Soon, a wired mesh connected cities from New Jersey to Florida using the new Morse code.
 Telegraph lines soon extended westward.
-In 1850, about 20 different telegraph companies installed an estimated 19,000 km (12,000 miles) of telegraph lines across the United States.
+In 1850, about 20 telegraph companies installed an estimated 19,000 km (12,000 miles) of telegraph lines across the United States.

 By 1855, the British and French built their first telegraph lines for the Crimean War.
 For the first time governments were able to communicate directly with commanders in the field, and newspaper correspondents "cabled" their first reports right from the front.